Search This Blog

 360. Ooh La La by Normie Rowe 1966

 I arrived here in Australia in July of 1965.
 Flew over in a QANTAS jet.
 One of the 10 quid deals.
-Our first place we stayed was te Nunawading Migrant Hostel in Rooks Road.
+The first place we stayed was the Nunawading Migrant Hostel on Rooks Road.
 Lived in a Nissan Hut which was basically the shape of a tin can.
 3 rooms.
 2 bedrooms and a lounge room.
 5 kids.
 Pretty crowded.
 Luckily the hostel had a communal dining room and bathrooms.
-I remember having a great time on the hostel.
+I remember having a great time in the hostel.
 There were just so many kids around it was fantastic.

 Always loved this song.
 Never get sick of it.
 Just reminds me of those first few years of loving in Melbourne.
-Seemingless endless sunshine although I do remind some torrents of rain.
+Seemingless endless sunshine although I am reminded of some torrents of rain.
 And mud so deep one day I lost my boot in it and never found it.
 Walking to school through the bushland and seeing snakes and bull ant nests.
 It was another world.

 Friday, February 10, 2012